Why you should read the rules

 If it’s a judged competition, there should be a set of criteria for the judges to use to decide a winner.
 Is it the most original entry, the most unusual, the most relevant to the brand?
 Some agencies go into an incredible amount of detail, weighting the criteria against percentage scores!
 Check for exclusions buried deep in the terms – you might not be allowed to use any third party logos in your video (ie. other than the promoter/sponsor), or feature under 25s in your photo (for alcohol brands).
 If a Facebook comment competition states ‘… in ten words or less…’ make sure your entry IS ten words or less.
 If it’s a selfie competition, don’t send in a photo of your dog!

 It’s best not to eagerly upload a photo the second you spot a creative competition – save the link and go back when you have time to read the full details.
-Last month I won two selfie competitions where less than 25% of entrants actually followed the rules!
+Recently I won two selfie competitions where less than 25% of entrants actually followed the rules!

 Also check if your entry need to be brand new – or can it be a photo that you’ve previously entered in another competition?
 Submitting a recycled entry is quick to do, but a Google reverse image search by the promoter could get you in hot water!
 There’s copyright issues too – be careful featuring brands or music, or submitting a photo that someone else took of you (especially a professional photo).